What is web scraping

 Content scraping comprises large-scale content theft from a given site.
-Typical targets include online product catalogues and websites relying on digital content to drive business.
+Typical targets include online product catalogs and websites relying on digital content to drive business.
 For these enterprises, a content scraping attack can be devastating.

 For example, online local business directories invest significant amounts of time, money and energy constructing their database content.
 Scraping can result in it all being released into the wild, used in spamming campaigns or resold to competitors.
-Any of these events is likely to impact a business’ bottom line and its daily operations.
+Any of these events are likely to impact a business’ bottom line and its daily operations.

 The following is excerpted from a complaint, filed by Craigslist, detailing its experience with content scraping.
 It reinforces how damaging the practice can be:

 “[The content scraping service] would, on a daily basis, send an army of digital robots to craigslist to copy and download the full text of millions of craigslist user ads.
 [The service] then indiscriminately made those misappropriated listings available—through its so-called ‘data feed’—to any company that wanted to use them, for any purpose.
 Some such ‘customers’ paid as much as $20,000 per month for that content…”

 According to the claim, scraped data was used for spam and email fraud, among other activities:

 “[The defendants] then harvest craigslist users’ contact information from that database, and initiate many thousands of electronic mail messages per day to the addresses harvested from craigslist servers….
 [The messages] contain misleading subject lines and content in the body of the spam messages, designed to trick craigslist users into switching from using craigslist’s services to using [the defenders’] service…”